Skip to content

 Vitamin D Deficiency

 A deficiency in vitamin D is particularly common in regions with little sunlight.
-It manifests as muscle weakness, bone pain, and an increased risk of infections.
+It manifests through muscle weakness, bone pain, and an increased risk of infections.
 Since vitamin D is produced in the skin through sunlight, supplementation may be necessary, especially in winter.

 Vitamin B12 Deficiency